lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 ![graph-breadth-first-search.png](img/graph-breadth-first-search.png)

+Applications:

+- Peer to Peer networks: In Peer to Peer networks like BitTorrent, BFS is used to find all neighbor nodes.
+- Crawlers in search engines: Crawlers build index using BFS.
+The idea is to start from source page and follow all links from source and keep doing same.
+DFS can also be used for crawlers, but the advantage with BFS is, depth or levels of the built tree can be limited.
+- Social networking websites: In social networks, we can find people within a given distance "k" from a person using Breadth First Search till "k" levels.
+- GPS navigation systems: BFS is used to find all neighboring locations.
+- Broadcasting in network: In networks, a broadcasted packet follows BFS to reach all nodes.
+- Garbage collection: BFS is used in copying garbage collection using Cheney’s algorithm.
+BFS is preferred over DFS because of better locality of reference.
+- Cycle detection in undirected graph.
+- Path finding.

 ### Tree

 A tree is a minimally connected graph having no loops and circuits.

 ![binary-tree.jpg](img/binary-tree.jpg)

+Three types of traversal:

-**In-order Traversal**: the left subtree is visited first, then the root and later the right sub-tree.
+- **In-order Traversal**: the left subtree is visited first, then the root and later the right sub-tree.
+Prefer this one, as nodes can be printed in order for binary search tree.

 ![tree-in-order-traversal.jpg](img/tree-in-order-traversal.jpg)

-**Pre-order Traversal**: the root node is visited first, then the left subtree and finally the right subtree.
+- **Pre-order Traversal**: the root node is visited first, then the left subtree and finally the right subtree.

 ![tree-pre-order-traversal.jpg](img/tree-pre-order-traversal.jpg)

-**Post-order Traversal**: first we traverse the left subtree, then the right subtree and finally the root node.
+- **Post-order Traversal**: first we traverse the left subtree, then the right subtree and finally the root node.

 ![tree-post-order-traversal.jpg](img/tree-post-order-traversal.jpg)